TraNequaFauntleroy/web-46-web-sprint-challenge-advanced-react-TraNequaFauntleroy/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+  A: Functional components they don't manage their own state nor watch any reactive data for changes. stateful component is a component that holds some state.
 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+    A: componentWillMount is called in the birthing or mounting phase of the lifecycle. componentWillUpdate is called during the updating phase.
 3. Define stateful logic.
+  A: Stateful logic allows us to create custom hooks that can be reused.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+  A: Arrange: Display component to be tested.
+    Act: Finding the element to be tested.
+    Assert: Verifying that the element exist on the page.